WebOrigami/docs/src/eg/intro.md

 ## Turn a transformed graph of stuff into files

-You can transform a graph and save the results as a new graph.
-For example, instead of serving a set of templated web pages, you can render them as files by copying the lazy dictionary defined by `map`.
+You can transform a graph and save the results as files.

 ```console
 $ eg "copy map(greetings.yaml, template), files/html"